 I paint abstracts, landscapes, figurative and plein air paintings.
-Like Gerhard Richter and Picasso, my work does not belong to one genre or singular style.
+Like Gerhard Richter, my work does not belong to one genre or singular style.

 My abstract paintings evolve in stages.
 I build layers of non-representational, explosive brushstrokes in acrylic, then oil, and draw with pencil and pen, onto a canvas on the floor.
 The color, contour and form changes with each layer based on my responses to a painting’s progress.